Core

 r2.value

-I’ll help you calculate both of those sums using the addition tool.
-Let me perform both calculations for you:
+I’ll help you calculate those two sums using the addition tool.

 🔧 simple_add({“a”: 5478954793, “b”: 547982745})